gambtho/container-assist-js/docs/architecture.md

 ## Overview

-The Containerization Assist MCP Server is a sophisticated, AI-powered MCP implementation that showcases advanced MCP SDK v1.17.5 features.
-All enhanced features are integrated directly into the main server, providing a seamless experience.
+The Containerization Assist MCP Server is a sophisticated, AI-powered MCP implementation that provides comprehensive containerization workflows with Docker and Kubernetes support.

 ## Single Entry Point